K-Schriber/Year-two-Unit-1/Project_1/Project_Unit_1.md

  print(f"{bar_deposits} {deposits}")
  print(f"{bar_withdrawals} {withdrawals}")
 ```
 This code graphs the amount of Transactions and Withdraws.
 It uses the CSV file and accumulates the total amount of withdraws and deposits.
 Each deposit and withdrawal amount is divided by 100 for scaling purposes.
 The code then creates two bar strings deposits and withdraws.
 Finally, it graphs deposits and amounts along with there total amount.
+Using if statments to caluculate the amount of sqaure for deposits/withdraws will be show

 ## Video Proof